You're mad. Really mad. But think BEFORE you act rashly.

-Since 1994, I have worked with thousands of marriages affected by infidelity.
-Sometimes the straying spouse is emotionally enmeshed with her paramour and intends never to return.
+For more than 20 years, I've worked with thousands of marriages affected by infidelity.
+Sometimes the straying spouse is emotionally enmeshed with his paramour and intends to never return.
 Other times, the unfaithful mate feels remorse and asks for forgiveness and reconciliation.
-When that occurs, the hurting partner often struggles with deciding whether to divorce or give the wandering spouse another chance.
+When that occurs, the hurting partner often struggles with deciding whether to divorce or give their cheating spouse another chance.

 To understand your deepest desires, ignore your natural emotional reaction to strike out against him.
 Instead, listen to the voice in your heart that whispers about the future you wish to have together.

-While no one can live under constant examination for a lifetime, it is reasonable to expect her to reestablish your trust by going the extra mile for several months to assure you that she is trustworthy.
-Penitent people do not demand grace and mercy; they appreciate it as a gift from the offended.
-Continue reading.
+While no one can live under constant examination for a lifetime, it is reasonable to expect her to re-establish your trust by going the extra mile for several months to assure you that she is trustworthy.
+Penitent people don't demand grace and mercy; they appreciate it as a gift from the offended.

 Asking for answerability about time, money, friends, and more creates practical criteria for your emotional safety.
 If she agrees, consider that a positive toward reconciliation.
 If she refuses, you likely should consider that a negative.

 4. Make your own decision.